ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Failure is simply the opportunity to begin again, this time more intelligently.*
+💬 *There is only one way to happiness and that is to cease worrying about things which are beyond the power or our will.*

-— **Henry Ford**
+— **Epictetus**

-Updated at: 2025-11-30T01:11:27Z
+Updated at: 2025-12-01T01:16:12Z